Jean-Baptiste Lully: Biography

 From 1661 on, the trios and dances he wrote for the court were promptly published.
 As early as 1653, Louis XIV made him director of his personal violin orchestra, known as the Petits Violons ("Little Violins"), which was proving to be open to Lully's innovations, as contrasted with the Twenty-Four Violins or Grands Violons ("Great Violins"), who only slowly were abandoning the polyphony and divisions of past decades.
 When he became surintendant de la musique de la chambre du roi in 1661, the Great Violins also came under Lully's control.
 He relied mainly on the Little Violins for court ballets.

 Lully's collaboration with the playwright Molière began with Les Fâcheux in 1661, when Lully provided a single sung courante, added after the work's premiere at Nicolas Fouquet's sumptuous chateau of Vaux-le-Vicomte.
 Their collaboration began in earnest in 1664 with Le Mariage forcé.
 More collaborations followed, some of them conceived for fetes at the royal court, and others taking the form of incidental music (intermèdes) for plays performed at command performances at court and also in Molière's Parisian theater.

-In 1672 Lully broke with Molière, who turned to Marc-Antoine Charpentier.
+In 1672, Lully broke with Molière, who turned to Marc-Antoine Charpentier.
 Having acquired Pierre Perrin's opera privilege, Lully became the director of the Académie Royale de Musique, that is, the royal opera, which performed in the Palais-Royal.
 Between 1673 and 1687, he produced a new opera almost yearly and fiercely protected his monopoly over that new genre.

 After Queen Marie-Thérèse's death in 1683 and the king's secret marriage to Mme de Maintenon, devotion came to the fore at court.
-The king's enthusiasm for opera dissipated; he was revolted by Lully's dissolute life and homosexual encounters.
-In 1686, to show his displeasure, Louis XIV made a point of not inviting Lully to perform Armide at Versailles.
+The king's enthusiasm for opera dissipated; he was annoyed by Lully's dissolute life and homosexual encounters.
+Lully had avoided getting too close to the secret homosexual grouping that had gathered in the court around the Duc de Vendôme, the Comte de Tallard and the Duc de Gramont.
+But in 1685 he was accused of improper relations with a page boy living in his household called Brunet.
+Brunet was removed after a police raid, and Lully escaped punishment.
+However, to show his general displeasure, Louis XIV made a point of not inviting Lully to perform Armide at Versailles the following year.

 Lully died from gangrene, having struck his foot with his long conducting staff during a performance of his Te Deum to celebrate Louis XIV's recovery from surgery.
-He refused to have his leg amputated so he could still dance.
+He refused to have his toe amputated.
 This resulted in gangrene propagating through his body and ultimately infecting the greater part of his brain, causing his death.
 He died in Paris and was buried in the church of Notre-Dame-des-Victoires, where his tomb with its marble bust can still be seen.
 All three of his sons (Louis Lully, Jean-Baptiste Lully fils, and Jean-Louis Lully) had musical careers as successive surintendants of the King's Music.